danilo-perico/robofei-ht-framework/README.md

 1. Once the AI is compiled, run *./start_simulator.sh* for running the simulator and the AI

+2. Add the robots to the field.
+For exemple, for adding a blue robot, press *A* (press *F1* for all options)

 ### Changing objects' positions

 **Robots:** It is possible to change the position of the robots by pressing the number of the robot + *INSERT*.
 Example: if I want to change robot 1 position I will press *1* followed by *INSERT*.
 The robot will be moved following the mouse pointer position.
 The orientation will be random.